THUNDER GOD VINE Overview Information

-Thunder god vine appears to be safe for most people when taken by mouth or applied to the skin in appropriate amounts.
+Thunder god vine is POSSIBLY SAFE for most people when taken by mouth or applied to the skin in appropriate amounts.
 It can cause many side effects such as stomach upset, skin reactions, missed menstrual periods, vomiting, diarrhea, and kidney problems.

 Not enough is known about the safety of using thunder god vine during breast-feeding.
 Stay on the safe side and avoid use.

 Weakened immune system: Large doses of thunder god vine might weaken the immune system.
 If you already have a weakened immune system due to HIV/AIDS, medications used to reduce the chance of organ transplant rejection, or for other reasons, avoid using thunder god vine.
 It might decrease your body’s ability to fight off infection.